People with narcolepsy in all stages of life, sleeping while the sun shines

 Children

 Kids with narcolepsy have different needs than adults with the condition.
 Children also have fewer treatment options.
 Younger children are physically smaller and have a higher metabolism.
-So your doctor may suggest a different dose for a young child versus an adult or older kid.1
+This means your doctor may suggest a different dose for a young child versus an adult or older kid.1

 People who are or may become pregnant